 On Ariela's advice, I switched careers entirely, moving from insurance to marine biology.
 I focused on the microorganisms in mangrove ecosystems, forgetting, in my kayak, or on my computer, or snorkeling in the mangrove roots, that I had ever had a daughter, that I in some ways still had a daughter.
 Instead, I had spironemids.

 Doug and I stayed in touch, meeting once a year or so.
 I went to his wedding, to a small fierce musician named Inari.
-He met some of the succession of boyfriends I had and disposed over the years.
+He met some of the succession of boyfriends I had and disposed of over the years.